manifoldai/orbyter-cookiecutter/README.md

     ``` bash
     $ cookiecutter git@github.com:manifoldai/orbyter-cookiecutter.git
     ```

 4. Answer all of the cookiecutter prompts for project name, description, license, etc. You will have to select the base image.
-See [orbyter-docker project](https://github.com/manifoldai/orbyter-docker/blob/master/README.md) for descriptions of available suitable images.
+See [orbyter-docker project](https://github.com/manifoldai/orbyter-docker/blob/master/README.md) for descriptions of available images.

-5. Run the appropriate `make` command from the level of your new project directory:
+5. There are a series of commands pre-defined in `Makefile`.
+Run the appropriate `make` command from the level of your new project directory to build and run your Docker image:
     ``` bash
     $ make dev-start
     ```

-6. After the project image builds check which host port is being forwarded to the Jupyter notebook server inside the running container:
+6. After the project image builds, check which host port is being forwarded to the Jupyter notebook server inside the running container:
     ``` bash
     $ docker ps
     ```

 7. Using any browser access your notebook at localhost:{port}.
-Make can also automatically open this (NOTE this will only work on MAC due to open command):
+You can also automatically open this (Note: this will only work on MAC due to open command):
     ``` bash
-    $ make nb
+    $ make lab
     ```
 8. Start working!